m0wmt/SPI-LCD-TFT-Test/README.md

 white background is not the best (complete), v2 will look at dark background (complete), v3 will investigate if freeRTOS tasks for the display are needed/good idea or not.

+Version 3 without any tasks or semaphores seems to be much more responsive!
+This could have been because I didn't implement the tasks very well or not but it certainly simplifies things.

 ![Version 1](./images/v1.jpg)
 ![Version 2](./images/v2.jpg)